 What is the deflection limit?

 In psychology, there is a limit for what someone can take when being deflected upon.
 A person can only take so much when around someone who deflects guilt upon them.
 However, this limit depends on the mental strength of the person.
-But, at some point, every person will get tired of getting blamed for someone else’s guilt.
-This can lead a person to no longer want to associate with the person as their behavior can be very exhausting.

 What is the maximum deflection level?